The Ultimate Guide to the Smithsonian Museums

 National Museum of Natural History

-The National Museum of Natural History is one of the most recognizable of the Smithsonian museums due to the large African Elephant in the lobby.
+Due to the large African Elephant in the lobby, the National Museum of Natural History is one of the most recognizable Smithsonian museums.
 You’ll find larger-than-life exhibits, including the Hall of Fossils (lots of dinosaurs), Ocean Hall, and the Hall of Geology, Gems, and Minerals (including the Hope Diamond).
 Plus, don’t miss the smaller natural world with the Insect Zoo and Butterfly Pavilion.

 This museum is great for all ages, but it is also a particularly good place to start if you are traveling with children.
 There is so much to see, and a lot of it is interactive.
 Because of the sheer size of many exhibits, it’s easy to keep short attention spans interested and fill an entire afternoon.
 At the same time, because the exhibits are fairly easy to pop in and out of, this museum is great if you have a short amount of time.
 For extra fun, check out the Butterfly Pavillion with live butterflies.
 It’s open Tuesday to Saturday, and tickets are $8/adult or free on Tuesday.
 Plan for 2-4 hours.